johnphilip283/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?: It encompasses a lot of repeated logic, and provides a useful abstraction for us to reuse a lot of boilerplate when it comes to rendering a single object.

-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: It enforces looser coupling between the object and what it holds.
+You can use the same Renderable and programatically change what is being rendered simply by what's being passed into the Renderable object.
+Also uses less memory, since you're not creating multiple objects per thing you want to render.

 3. How you can move models in the scene?: *Add your answer here*

 ## Part 2 - Textures